useruseruser22f/MCA-2025/README.md

 Variant cataloging systems: Different scholars (e.g., Brown, Kobylanski, Chomiński) have assigned different catalog numbers to certain works.
 Metadata across sources may not align.

-Interpretive diversity in recordings: Chopin’s music relies heavily on performance nuance (rubato, pedal usage).
+Interpretive diversity in recordings: Chopin’s music relies heavily on performance nuance like rubato and pedal usage.
 Audio datasets may vary significantly depending on performer style and recording quality.

 Manuscript availability: Some manuscripts are incomplete, damaged, or scattered across private collections and museums.

-How Chopin Data Is Currently Curated
+How Chopin Data Is Currently Curated:

 Scores: Most public-domain scores are curated by digital libraries such as IMSLP, The Chopin Institute, and various national library archives.
 They provide PDFs, scans of original manuscripts, and sometimes MusicXML or MIDI formats.